 Due to this fact, credit scoring models like FICO and VantageScore are designed to pay attention to the number of hard inquiries on your credit reports when calculating your scores.
 And a larger number of hard inquiries could translate into lower credit scores in some scenarios.

 The exception to this rule is when you’re rate shopping.
 Your credit reports could easily get polluted with multiple hard inquiries in a short period of time when you’re trying to find the best financing offer available.
 But credit inquiries that occur as a result of rate shopping are not indicative of the same elevated risk mentioned above.

 As a result, credit scoring models often treat them differently — provided that those inquiries all occur within a certain window of time and are from certain types of lenders.
 Both FICO and VantageScore scoring models include logic that protects your scores from the impact of rate shopping inquiries.

 FICO’s Rate Shopping Window: 45 Days

-In FICO’s scoring models, multiple credit inquiries that occur within a 45-day window are treated as one single shopping event, provided those inquiries are from mortgage, auto loan, or student loan lenders.
+In FICO’s scoring models, multiple credit inquiries within a 45-day window are treated as one shopping event, provided those inquiries are from mortgage, auto loan or student loan lenders.